kubernetes-sigs/descheduler/README.md

 The optional strategy parameter `topologySpreadConstraint` provides a `defaultConstraints` field in order to provide a list of
 [`TopologySpreadConstraints`](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints) as a fallback when the Pod spec does not have any defined.
+If there are any plugins defined for [`KubeSchedulerConfiguration`](https://kubernetes.io/docs/reference/scheduling/config/), any inconsistencies could potentially lead to infinite eviction loops as Scheduler and Descheduler may not agree on balancing the topology domain.

 Strategy parameter `labelSelector` is not utilized when balancing topology domains and is only applied during eviction to determine if the pod can be evicted.